AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md

 Content Fragment Models in Adobe Experience Manager (AEM) as a Cloud Service define the structure for the content of your [Content Fragments](/help/sites-cloud/administering/content-fragments/overview.md).
 These fragments can then be used as a foundation for your headless content, or for page authoring.

+>[!IMPORTANT]
+>
+>Various features of the Content Fragment Console are availlable through the Early Adopter Program.
+>
+>To see the status, and how to apply if you are interested, check the [Release Notes](/help/release-notes/release-notes-cloud/release-notes-current.md).

 >[!NOTE]
 >
 >This page covers the section of the console that (only) displays Content Fragment Models.
 For other panels see: